cmlarsen/fechtonomicon/APP_STORE_CONTENT.md

 ### Review Notes

 ```
-Thank you for reviewing The Fechto!
+Thank you for reviewing Fechtonomicon!

 This is an educational flashcard app for Historical European Martial Arts (HEMA).